zpieslak/mobilus-client-home-assistant/README.md

 Once installed, add the integration to your Home Assistant instance through UI (Settings -> Devices & Services -> Add Integration -> Mobilus COSMO GTW) and follow the UI configure setup.

 If needed the setup can be reconfigured through "Reconfigure" in the integration settings.
+Possible values are the IP address, username, password, and refresh interval.

 Example configuration:

     host: 192.168.2.1
     username: admin
     password: mypassword
+    refresh_interval: 600

 ## Caveats